albanie/mcnDatasets/enterface/README.md

 The statistics in the version I have are as follows (these are slightly larger than the numbers reported in the publication):

-Subjects: 44, total vids: 1293
+This data     - Subjects: 44, total vids: 1293
+Original data - Subjects: 42, total vids: 1166

 I've chosen to arbitrarily assign subjects 1 - 30 as training, and 31 - 44
-as validation
+as validation.

 | Emotion  | All   | Val |
 |----------|-------|-----|